VWYDBAFCCCMYVDUPE

 12. Curriculum and Lesson Design (Teacher Education)

-Where the AI idea is applied: AI supports design ideation, while humans judge educational validity.
+AI supports design ideation, while humans judge educational validity.

 Course and Lesson Design Studios (Europe, Indonesia)